Walgreens The Thread

 How to get rid of acne scars

 There’s no sure way to get rid of all acne scars.
 Different types of acne scars require different treatments or combinations of treatment.
 There are a number of treatments that can be used to reduce the appearance of acne scars or even eliminate them completely.
-The right treatment depends on a number of factors, including the types and severity of scars, how dark your skin is, and what types of treatments you can afford.
+The right treatment depends on a number of factors, including the types and severity of scars, how dark your skin is, your skin’s sensitivity and cost.
 Insurance typically doesn’t cover treatments for acne scars.

 Resurfacing treatments